Best Options Brokers UK 2025: Top Platforms Reviewed

 Finding the right broker is one of the most important decisions you'll make as a UK options trader.
 The platform needs to support the specific options strategies you want to run, offer competitive commissions, and ideally provide good education and charting tools.
 Here are our top picks for 2025.

 Quick answer: For most serious UK options traders, Interactive Brokers is the gold standard.
 For strategy-focused traders who want a great UX, Tastytrade is excellent.
-Beginners should start with Trading 212.
+Beginners should start with IG or Saxo for their educational resources.

 1. Interactive Brokers — Best Overall for UK Options Traders